sterpe/dredd-2012-as-monomyth/README.md

   give up her dream to do some good in Megacity-1.

 #### III.2 Magic Flight
+  > The hero hurries home with the treasure that has been gained in the Ultimate Boon.

   As the Peach Trees blast-doors open Dredd and Anderson are met by rescue personal and others from the Hall of Justice.

 #### III.3 Rescue from Without

-  The hero is rescued from a final plight from an unexpected source.
+  > The hero is rescued from a final plight from an unexpected source.

   Judge Dredd, in a change of heart, tells the chief that Anderson passed her evaluation.

 #### III.4 Crossing of the Return Threshold

-  At last, the hero returns to home turf, where they are safe from further pursuit or woes.
+  > At last, the hero returns to home turf, where they are safe from further pursuit or woes.
   Crossing of the threshold may not be an easy task, as on last challenge may face the hero.
 This may range from on last fight with a foe though vanquished.